Anne lives and works in Tasmania and believes Tasmania is one of the most beautiful states in Australia. Ideally set up

 Mona, The Museum of Old and New Art, is one man's vision that has sprung from the earth in Hobart, Tasmania.
 Privately owned and run by David Walsh, a born-and-bred Tasmanian, it is the perfect place for a mere mortal to showcase his astonishing art collection.
 He has built the most amazing piece of architecture to encase an eclectic, ever-revolving, totally captivating collection of old and new art.

 The Museum itself is overflowing in wonderment, commencing at the impressive, reflective silver museum entrance and moving onwards to the spiral staircase or glass elevator, that guides you downward to the Void.
 Here in a foyer-type area carved into the sandstone showcasing bit.fall by Julius Popp, a waterfall forms words randomly selected from Google, is one of the largest exhibits on show.

 Installations that are as huge as they are tiny, about topics such as sex and death to Antiquities, made from every material ever known to man.

-It's all there, perched on the side of the polluted Derwent River (which I might add, a project has been commissioned in 2013 by Mona, involving the art and the sciences meshing together to explore new methods to clean the river up!).
+It's all there, perched on the side of the polluted Derwent River.
 Mona, a great, hulking, rusting piece of metal shimmering with creativity, jutting out magnificently in the natural landscape.

 In the Beginning